scottdensmore/scottdensmore.github.io/_posts/2018-02-13-days-like-these.md

 date: 2018-02-13 14:47 -0800
 guid: http://scottdensmore.micro.blog/2018/02/13/days-like-these.html
 ---
-<p>Days like these the phrase “Life us a rough sport” really rings true. </p>
+<p>Days like these the phrase “Life is a rough sport” really rings true. </p>